amihsan/quiz-app/README.md

 ## 💡 About

 This is the main repository of the Lebentest quiz app which includes both the frontend and backend logic of the application.
+It is a free online learning platform for individuals preparing for German integration tests, offering a range of quizzes to enhance their language skills and cultural knowledge.

 ## View Demo (Deployed on AWS EC2)